 ABOUT HITOMI MATSUI

-She also worked for an extended period with renowned artist Peter Max, where she mastered collaborative studio workflows and refined her professional painting skills.
-This experience taught her the discipline of production and the balance between creative vision and execution.
+She also worked for an extended period with the renowned artist Peter Max, where she mastered collaborative studio workflows and refined her professional painting skills.
+This taught her the discipline of production and the balance between creative vision and execution.

 CURRENT WORK

-Today, Matsui’s practice focuses on painting and character based storytelling.
-Her ongoing series NekoSan Adventures follows a hand crafted cat character who enjoys comfort foods from around the world.
-Inspired by the Japanese philosophy of ichigo ichie (“one time, one meeting”), each work captures the joy of everyday rituals and the unrepeatable beauty of shared moments.
+Matsui works across projects rather than a single theme or narrative.
+Her practice moves between felt, paint, and pixels, with each body of work setting its own materials and its own questions.
+Some projects are stories, some are objects, and each one follows the making wherever it leads.
+NekoSan is one of these projects, an ongoing series built around a hand crafted cat character who enjoys comfort foods from around the world.
+Inspired by the Japanese philosophy of ichigo ichie (“one time, one meeting”), it captures the joy of everyday rituals and the unrepeatable beauty of shared moments.
+Every canvas is hand painted and every felt piece is hand sewn.

 CV